Divija3009/MindCareBot/README.md

-# Empower Mental Health Chatbot
+# Empower Mental Health using MindCareBot

 A culturally sensitive AI-powered mental health chatbot using LangChain, GPT-4, Pinecone, and Flask.
 Developed as a master's capstone project at San José State University.
 ---